leptos-rs/start-aws/README.md

 This template provides a GitHub action that handles all these steps automatically.
 To use it, you'll need to provide your AWS credentials as [repository secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).
+You'll also need to provide the project name as a variable.

 ## Notes